Pranav-solanki/iNotebook/README.md

+TO WATCH MY WORK LINK ON ABOVE URL AND ON THE URL WRITE BOX JUST AFTER GITHUB AND THEN YOU CAN PREVIEW MY WORK
 # iNotebook – A Full-Stack Notes App (MERN Stack)

 **iNotebook** is a secure and user-friendly Notes Application built with the MERN stack (MongoDB, Express, React, Node.js).
 It features JWT authentication and supports full CRUD operations for personal notes.